JUMONEY-PocketGym/Application/README.md

 # Application
-The Pocket gym applications were made with Flutter.
+The Pocket gym applications was made with Flutter.

 Cause of security, we can only provide the basic structure of our application development in this repository.